tgw4uiuc/CourseProject/metapy_tutorial.md

 The module should be written to `metapy.so` in the build directory.

-#  OS specific instructions
+#  OS Specific Instructions

-#  Chromebook
+#  Chromebook Setup
 Recently released Chromebooks (in the last couple of years as of December 2020) have a option to run a linux beta.
 Metapy can be installed on these Chromebooks.
 Check here for a list of compatible Chromebooks:  [https://www.chromium.org/chromium-os/chrome-os-systems-supporting-linux](https://www.chromium.org/chromium-os/chrome-os-systems-supporting-linux)

 If your Chromebook is compatible, see this page to turn on the linux beta mode: